ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 5. Click on the `Transactions` tab
 6. Scroll down and click on the `POST /trade/request` transaction under `Transactions`
 7. Scroll down to the waterfall graph under `Trace sample`
-8. Click on the `INSERT trades.trades` database span
+8. Click on the `INSERT trades.trades` database span recorded by the `recorder-java` service
 9. Note the presence of the `subscription` attribute!